LiamJCates/Programming-Notes/C++/Types&Values/Classes/Methods/Constructor.md

 The notion of invariants underlies C++’s notions of resource management supported by constructors (Chapter 4) and destructors

+### Constructor Types
+There are three types of constructors in C++:
+Default Constructors
+Parameterized
+Copy Constructors

+We discuss the first two here and the third is discussed:
+[C++\Types&Values\Classes\Copy&Move\CopyConstructor.md]

 ### Declaring and Implementing a Constructor
 Constructor declarations don’t state a return type, and their name matches the class’s name.